EDC interactive tool offers economic insights on Canada’s Top 75 trading partners.

 EDC market intelligence sees alignment between regional demand and Canadian capabilities in the following sectors:

 Opportunities in Europe’s agri-food industry aren’t limited to selling farm equipment and food.
-European farming and agriculture are changing, and sectors less obviously related to food production, such as AI and nanotechnologies, are assuming an increasing role in the industry.
+European farming and agriculture are changing, and sectors less obviously related to food production, such as GenAI and nanotechnologies, are assuming an increasing role in the industry.
 This is opening a rich source of business opportunities for Canadian companies across many sectors and subsectors, especially in digitalization, cleantech, advanced manufacturing, sustainability, water and wastewater management, and private-label products.

-Canadian businesses will face enormous opportunities to contribute across nearly every sector, from engineering and agri-food to health care and technology.
+When Russia’s war of aggression ends, Ukraine will face a daunting task of rebuilding its shattered economy and infrastructure.
+Canadian companies participating in the reconstruction of Ukraine will have significant opportunities to contribute across nearly every sector—from engineering and agri-food to health care and technology.
 EDC continues to monitor the situation and remains committed to supporting Canadian companies interested in exporting to this market.

 Canadian companies looking to expand across the Atlantic should consider the United Kingdom (U.K.) as a target market.
-Home to 67.9 million people, the U.K. is the fifth-largest economy in the world as measured by gross domestic product (GDP), with many diversified markets that are highly integrated with the European Union.
+Home to 69 million people, the U.K. is the sixth-largest economy in the world as measured by gross domestic product (GDP), with many diversified markets that are highly integrated with the European Union.
 The U.K. is a global leader in financial services, creative industries, life sciences, aerospace and renewable energy.

 The U.K. is an attractive destination for Canadian businesses because of its:

-Canadian companies operating in the U.K. can benefit from the Canada-U.K. Trade Continuity Agreement (CANADA-UK TCA), which entered into force on April 1, 2021.
-This agreement preserves the main benefits of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), including the elimination of tariffs on 98% of products exported to the U.K. This means Canadian exporters continue to have preferential access to the U.K. market.
+Canadian companies operating in the U.K. can benefit from the Canada-U.K. Trade Continuity Agreement (Canada-U.K TCA), which entered into force on April 1, 2021.
+This agreement preserves the main benefits of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA), including the elimination of tariffs on 98% of products exported to the U.K. This means Canadian exporters continue to have preferential access to the U.K. market.

-Overall, the U.K. represents a major export opportunity for Canadian companies of every size.
+Despite tariffs and other global trade challenges, the U.K. represents a major export opportunity for Canadian companies of every size.

 Germany offers many advantages for Canadian businesses: